CABLE-LSM/TRENDY/README.md

 # TRENDY v12 Experiment Configuration

-This repository contains the auxiliary scripts required to run the TRENDY configuration on the RP23 NCI project on Gadi.
+This repository contains the auxiliary scripts required to run the TRENDY v12 configuration on the RP23 NCI project on Gadi.
+The latest version of the [POP-TRENDY branch](https://github.com/CABLE-LSM/CABLE/tree/CABLE-POP_TRENDY) contains changes to the LUC scheme which makes these scripts incompatible with the head of said branch.
+The most recent version commit of the POP-TRENDY branch that works with this script is [0521e80].

 ## Usage